 About

-The Praemium Imperiale is a group of awards for the arts established to mark the centennial of the Japan Art Association (honorary patron: Prince Hitachi, chairman: Hisashi Hieda) and to realize the wish of the late Prince Takamatsu “to contribute to enhancing and promoting the cultures and arts of the world.”
+The Praemium Imperiale is a group of awards for the arts established to mark the centennial of the Japan Art Association (honorary patron: Prince Hitachi; chair: Hisashi Hieda) and to realize the wish of the late Prince Takamatsu, “to contribute to enhancing and promoting the cultures and arts of the world.”

-With the help of their nomination committees, the International Advisors annually recommend candidates in each of five categories: painting, sculpture, architecture, music and theatre/film.
+With the help of their nomination committees, the International Advisors annually recommend candidates in each of five categories: painting, sculpture, architecture, music, and theatre/film.
 Selection committees in the Japan Art Association review these recommendations and select one laureate in each category.
-Each of the five laureates receives an honorarium of 15 million yen, and a testimonial letter and medal that are presented to them at an awards ceremony held annually in autumn in Tokyo.
+Each of the five laureates receives an honorarium of 15 million yen, as well as a testimonial letter and a medal, which are presented to them at an annual awards ceremony held in autumn in Tokyo.

 The Japan Art Association also offers a 5-million-yen Grant for Young Artists.
-This grant was inaugurated in 1997 to encourage the involvement of young people in the arts, and is given to an individual or a group.
-The International Advisors in turn take responsibility for selecting the recipients.
+This grant was established in 1997 to encourage young people’s involvement in the arts, and is awarded to an individual or group.
+The International Advisors, in turn, take responsibility for selecting the recipients.